Real Name | Walter Ray Allen Jr. |

 Kids Names | Tierra Allen, Walter Ray Allen, Walker Reese Allen, Wynn Ryder Allen, Wynstan Ryan Allen |

 Walter Ray Allen Jr. (born July 20, 1975) is an American former professional basketball player.
 He played 18 seasons in the National Basketball Association (NBA) and was inducted into the Naismith Memorial Basketball Hall of Fame as a player in 2018.
-Allen is widely considered to be one of the greatest three-point shooters of all-time, and he held the record for most three-pointers made in a career from 2011 until 2021, when he was surpassed by Stephen Curry.[1][2]
+Allen is widely considered to be one of the greatest three-point shooters of all time, and he held the record for most three-pointers made in a career from 2011 until 2021, when he was surpassed by Stephen Curry.[1][2]
+In 2021, he was selected to the NBA 75th Anniversary Team.

 Allen played college basketball for the Connecticut Huskies for three seasons, gaining a reputation as an efficient long-range shooter.
 He entered the NBA in 1996 as the fifth overall selection.
 In the NBA, he developed into a prolific scorer for the Milwaukee Bucks, featuring alongside Glenn Robinson and Sam Cassell as the team achieved playoff success.
 However, the trio were unable to capture a championship, and Allen was traded to the Seattle SuperSonics.
 In Seattle, Allen solidified his reputation as a scorer, breaking several league records for three-point and free throw shooting.
 But a title still eluded Allen, and he was traded to the Boston Celtics in 2007.